Hello from Philadelphia. My QTH is in the Fox Chase section of Northeast Philadelphia which 11 miles north of the city's center.

 I was first licensed as WN3YAY in 1975 at the age of 14.
 As you can see in the pictures below, I had some classic radios back in the day.
 Now the main HF rig is a sturdy old Yaesu FT 840 running low power into an attic dipole.

-I've gone mono-band these days because of limited antenna space and work mostly digital QRP on 17 meters.
+I've gone mono-band these days because of limited antenna space and work mostly digital QRP on 17 meters, but've taken to leaving the rig on and monitoring 10M WSPR these day.

 You can find my reports on WSPRnet.org and PSKReporter.info and I QSL direct or eQSL.cc.